 - An employee of Kairos conditioning the provision of an aid, benefit or service of Kairos on an individual's participation in unwelcome sexual conduct; - Unwelcome conduct determined by a reasonable person to be so severe, pervasive and objectively offensive that it effectively denies a person equal access to Kairos's education program or activity; or "Sexual assault" as defined in 20 U.S.C.
 1092(f)(6)(A)(v), "dating violence" as defined in 34 U.S.C.
 12291(a)(10), "domestic violence" as defined in 34 U.S.C.
-12291(a)(10), "domestic violence" as defined in 34 U.S.C.
-12291(a)(10), "domestic violence" as defined in 34 U.S.C.
+12291(a)(8) or "stalking" as defined in 34 U.S.C.
 12291(a)(30).
 See the "Definitions Applicable to this Policy" section at the end of this document for definitions of other terms applicable to this policy.